adeniyitobi055/alx-system_engineering-devops/README.md

 #!/bin/bash
-This project is focused on showing shell navigation basics.
+This project is focused on showing shell navigation basics and permissions.